Biden stopped the executions of 37 men. Trump's DOJ wants to punish them

 Ten of the prisoners were transferred to one of the most restrictive maximum-security prisons in the U.S., an infamous facility in Colorado nicknamed "the Alcatraz of the Rockies" where every prisoner is kept in solitary confinement.
 Two were taken to states where prosecutors have pledged to seek the death penalty against them again, in state court.
 Two others face death penalty charges in Florida.
 And the rest are stuck in limbo, having been told to expect a move to the Colorado prison, named ADX Florence, at any moment.
 That limbo has driven one of the prisoners to try to kill himself, he told NPR.

-But interviews conducted and documents obtained by NPR show the actions the Department of Justice have taken to additionally punish the men violate current federal policy, and litigation claims those actions could be unconstitutional.
+But interviews conducted and documents obtained by NPR show the moves the Department of Justice has taken to additionally punish the men violate current federal policy, and litigation claims those actions could be unconstitutional.

 "It's gravely damaging the way that people are being treated," said Brian Stull, a lawyer for the American Civil Liberties Union, who is representing 21 of the 37 prisoners in lawsuits filed against Trump and the federal government.
 "They're almost like pawns caught in the crossfire."